thushana/alameda-election-2025-proposition-50/README.md

 - ["Alameda County - Statewide Special Election - November 04, 2025 - Unofficial Final Results](https://alamedacountyca.gov/rovresults/258/)
 - ["Alameda County - Cast Voter Records](https://airtable.com/appzbg5Z60K8CbQiB/shr1TpBYl4CY91fkS)
 - ["Alameda County - Consolidated Precincts - November 4, 2025 Statewide Special Election"](https://data.acgov.org/datasets/5a0fa695ceb042c482d21ff7558628ff_0/explore)
+- Alameda County precinct data does not have location names attached with the polygons.
+To solve for that, I first found the ["Pole of Inaccessibility"](https://en.wikipedia.org/wiki/Pole_of_inaccessibility) of the precinct shape.
+This is the furthest point from all edges and is ensured to be inside the polygon, even in odd-shaped precincts.
+This location is then reverse geocoded with OpenStreetMap to get data about the spot that is used to label the precinct beyond its number.
+This is imperfect, but for the most part accurate and helps in usefulness.
 - ["Alameda County - Official Election Site of Alameda County - Data Page"](https://alamedacountyca.gov/rov_app/edata?reportType=totalRegistered)
 - ["State of California – Statewide Special Election Voter Turnout"](https://electionresults.sos.ca.gov/returns/maps/voter-turnout)
 - ["The New York Times – An Extremely Detailed Map of the 2024 Election"](https://www.nytimes.com/interactive/2025/us/elections/2024-election-map-precinct-results.html)